dvjones89/sheldon/README.md

 ls -al ~ | grep .gitconfig
 .gitconfig -> /Users/dave/sheldon/git/.gitconfig
 ```
-Keep Sheldon's data directory synchronised across all your devices using your tool of choice, Dropbox, Google Drive, BTSync.

 #### Recall your files on other machines (sheldon recall)
 Sheldon's `recall` command will symlink the file from the data directory to it's correct location on any filesystem (even under different home directories):